Flexible Work

 The Office of Human Resources has posted a Flexible Work Arrangements Guide on its website as a resource for employees and supervisors.
 Supervisors should use the Flexible Work Arrangements Guide and Flexible Work Suitability Assessment to determine position suitability for flexible work as well as evaluate and implement approved arrangements.

-Depending upon the particular circumstances, flexible work arrangements may also include a trial period, phased implementation, a communications plan, and periodic reviews to assess the ongoing feasibility of the arrangement and to make adjustments, if needed.
+Depending upon the circumstances, flexible work arrangements may also include a trial period, phased implementation, a communications plan, and periodic reviews to assess the ongoing feasibility of the arrangement and to make adjustments, if needed.

 If it is determined that a request for a flexible work arrangement cannot be granted, the supervisor should explain the rationale to the requesting employee.
 In all cases, a department may end a flexible work arrangement with reasonable notice to the employee(s).